Department of Labor Logo United States Department of Labor

 Overview

 Establishment survey benchmarking is done each year to align employment estimates from the survey with employment counts derived primarily from the administrative file of employees covered by Unemployment Insurance (UI).
 All employers covered by UI laws are required to report employment and wage information to the appropriate state UI agency four times per year.
-About 97 percent of total nonfarm employment within the scope of the establishment survey is covered by UI.
 The UI data are obtained and edited by each state’s Labor Market Information agency.
 They are tabulated and published through the BLS Quarterly Census of Employment and Wages (QCEW) program.
 Both the QCEW and CES categorize their data using the North American Industry Classification System (NAICS).
+About 97 percent of total nonfarm employment within the scope of the establishment survey is covered by UI and is available to the CES program via QCEW records.

 An employment count for the remaining 3 percent is constructed from other sources, primarily records from the Railroad Retirement Board and Census Bureau data from County Business Patterns and the Annual Survey of Public Employment and Payroll.
 This 3 percent is referred to as noncovered employment.
 The combination of QCEW and noncovered employment data make up the benchmark level.
 The full benchmark employment level developed for March replaces the March sample-based estimate for each basic cell.

 The total annual revision is the difference between the benchmark level for a given March and the published March sample-based employment estimate.
 The overall accuracy of the establishment survey is usually gauged by the size of the benchmark revision, which is often regarded as a proxy for total survey error.
-Typically, the total revision is equal to the benchmark revision, but in years with historical reconstructions, affected CES series are re-estimated prior to benchmarking.
+Typically, the total revision is equal to the benchmark revision.
+However, in years with historical reconstructions, affected CES series are re-estimated prior to benchmarking.
+Historical reconstructions sometimes are needed to correct errors, reflect updates to industry classification, or address other issues so that users can have continuous, comparable estimates suitable for economic analysis.
 The benchmark revision, in these cases, is the difference between the benchmark level and the newly reconstructed sample-based estimate.
 The benchmark revision is the difference between two independently derived employment counts, each subject to its own error sources.

-In order to create a continuous time series between the new March benchmark level and historical sample-based data from the prior March benchmark level, employment estimates for the months between the most recent March benchmark and the previous year's benchmark are adjusted using a linear "wedge-back" procedure.
+To create a continuous time series between the new March benchmark level and historical sample-based data from the prior March benchmark level, employment estimates for the months between the most recent March benchmark and the previous year's benchmark are adjusted using a linear "wedge-back" procedure.
 This procedure assumes that the total estimation error accumulated at a steady rate since the last benchmark.
 For the 9 months following the March benchmark (also called the post-benchmark period), BLS applies previously derived over-the-month sample changes to the revised March level to get the revised estimates.
 New net birth-death model forecasts are also calculated and applied during post-benchmark estimation.
-More information on benchmarks in the CES program is available in the Benchmarks section of the CES Technical Notes and in the October 2017 Monthly Labor Review, "Benchmarking the Current Employment Statistics National Estimates."
+More information on benchmarks in the CES program is available in the Benchmark section in the CES Handbook of Methods and in the October 2017 Monthly Labor Review, "Benchmarking the Current Employment Statistics National Estimates."

 Seasonally adjusted estimates